-Copy Furnished: Complainant, if represented by an attorney; or Non-attorney representative Agency representative
+Complainant, if represented by an attorney or non-attorney representative Agency representative

-This notice will be issued to complainant/representative in accordance with the service rules set forth in paragraph 1-24.

-A copy of this notice and the certified return receipt will be filed in the complaint file.
+- 1. This notice will be issued to complainant/representative in accordance with the service rules set forth in paragraph 1-25. - 2.
+A copy of this notice and the certified return receipt will be filed in the complaint file. - 3.
 The date of alleged discrimination and the date of the initial contact with an EEO official are included in the acceptance letter to serve as an initial reference point to determine timeliness.
-An explanation should be provided if (a) facially untimely claim(s) is/are being accepted.

-4. This notice will be issued for partial dismissal of a complaint.
-Figure 4-6 will be issued when a complaint is dismissed in its entirety.

-5. A copy of this notice and all certified return receipt (green) cards or email receipts will be filed in the complaint file under Tab "Formal".

-The format of this sample notice may be modified to conform with local requirements.

-7. A copy of MSPB Form OF 283 should be attached to this notice.

-8. Do not consolidate mixed and non-mixed complaints.

-9. Actions appealable to MSPB;
+An explanation should be provided if (a) facially untimely claim(s) is/are being accepted, and evidence that the complainant knew or should have known of the 45-day EEO contact requirement will be attached if claims are dismissed for untimeliness. - 4.
+This notice will be issued for partial dismissal of a complaint.
+Figure 4-6 will be issued when a complaint is dismissed in its entirety. - 5.
+A copy of this notice and all certified return receipt (green) cards will be filed in the complaint file under Tab "Formal". - 6.
+The format of this sample notice may be modified to conform with local requirements. - 7.
+A copy of MSPB Form OF 185 should be attached to this notice. - 8.
+Do not consolidate mixed and non-mixed complaints. - 9.
+Actions appealable to MSPB:

+5 CFR/Part Action 302 Denial of restoration from compensable injury after recovery of an excepted service employee 315 Termination during probation (under limited circumstances) 317 Certain involuntary reassignments or demotions connected with conversions to Senior Executive Service 330 Improper application of re-employment priority rights 351 Reduction-in-force (separation, demotion, or furlough for more than 30 days) 352 Denial of re-employment rights under various circumstances

+Figure 4-4.
+Sample Notice of Acceptance Discrimination (Mixed)-continued

-353 Denial of restoration following military duty or recovery of competitive service employees from certain injuries 432 Reduction-in-grade and removal based on unacceptable performance 531 Denial of within-grade increases 731 Adverse suitability determinations 752 Adverse actions by agencies -Removal -Suspensions for more than 14 days -Reduction-in-grade (demotion) -Furloughs for 30 days or less 831 All adverse retirement decisions of OPM except termination of annuity payments 930 Adverse actions involving administrative law judges e of Acceptance Discrimination (Mixed)-continued
+353 Denial of restoration following military duty or recovery of competitive service employees from certain injuries 432 Reduction-in-grade and removal based on unacceptable performance 531 Denial of within-grade increases 731 Adverse suitability determinations 752 Adverse actions by agencies -Removal -Suspensions for more than 14 days -Reduction-in-grade (demotion) -Furloughs for 30 days or less 831 All adverse retirement decisions of OPM except termination of annuity payments 930 Adverse actions involving administrative law judges

+Figure 4-4.
+Sample Notice of Acceptance Discrimination (Mixed)-continued

-Complaint of (first, middle initial, and last name of complainant) v. (insert name), Secretary of the Army DA Docket Number(s):
+Complaint of [first, middle initial, and last name of complainant] v. [insert name], Secretary of the Army DA Docket Number(s):

-Dear (Mr., Mrs., Ms., Dr. and last name of complainant/attorney representative):
+Dear [Mr., Mrs., Ms., Dr. and last name of complainant/attorney representative]:

-This is the Department of the Army's final decision in the above-captioned equal employment opportunity complaint received by this office on (insert date) and deemed filed on (insert date).
-Your initial contact with an EEO official was (insert date) and you received the Notice of Right to File a Formal Complaint of Discrimination on (insert date)
+This is the Department of the Army's final decision in the above-captioned equal employment opportunity complaint received by this office on [insert date] and deemed filed on [insert date].
+Your initial contact with an EEO official was [insert date] and you received the Notice of Right to File a Formal Complaint of Discrimination on [insert date]

-In your formal complaint of discrimination, you allege discrimination on the basis/bases of (insert basis/bases) in the following action(s) when: (FRAME THE CLAIM(S) RAISED IN THE FORMAL COMPLAINT, TO INCLUDE DATE AND SPECIFIC ACTION.
+In your formal complaint of discrimination, you allege discrimination on the basis/bases of [insert basis/bases] in the following action(s) when: (FRAME THE CLAIM(S) RAISED IN THE FORMAL COMPLAINT, TO INCLUDE DATE AND SPECIFIC ACTION.
 IF SEVERAL CLAIMS INVOLVED, START WITH MOST RECENT.)